Reuse your features: unifying retrieval and feature-metric alignment: Experiments

 \section{Experiments}

 In this section we evaluate the advantages of our \textit{retrieval deep alignment}, comparing it against other learned approaches.
 In section \ref{subsec:datasets}, we explain the datasets used for training and evaluation, and the baselines used to compare.
 We show the accuracy of the camera pose estimated by our system in large-scale visual localization in section \ref{subsec:large_scale}, performing better than the other unified approaches and competitively against feature matching approaches.
-Finally, in section \ref{subsec:ablation}, we perform an ablation study, showing the benefits of each one of the elements of the pipeline.
+Finally, in section \ref{subsec:ablation}, we perform an ablation study, showing the benefits of each of the elements of the pipeline, and the run time and memory efficiency of the DRAN.